Peruvian tyrannulet: Taxonomy

+The subspecies Z. v. flavidifrons was formerly considered as a subspecies of the golden-faced tyrannulet (Zimmerius chrysops), but based on analyses of genetic, morphological and vocal differences by Frank Rheindt and collaborators, flavidifrons was moved to be a subspecies of the Peruvian tyrannulet.
+The subspecies Z. v. flavidifrons has also been treated as a separate species, the Loja tyrannulet.

 Description

 The Peruvian tyrannulet is about 11 to 12 cm long and weighs 9 to 10 g.
 The sexes have the same plumage.
 Adults have pale yellow lores and eye-ring and a dark stripe through the eye on an otherwise buff-washed bright olive face.
 Their crown is darkish olive to grayish olive and their back and rump are bright olive.
 Their wings are dark dusky with bright yellow-green edges on the coverts and flight feathers.
 Their tail is dusky olive.
 Their throat is pale yellow, their breast and flanks olive-yellow with some olive markings, and their belly bright yellow.
 They have a gray to medium brown iris with a tan rim, a small, rounded, bill whose maxilla is gray to blackish and mandible medium gray, and dark gray to black legs and feet.

 Distribution and habitat

 The Peruvian tyrannulet is found intermittently on the east side of the central Peruvian Andes in the departments of Huánuco, Junín, and Ayacucho.
 It primarily inhabits the canopy and edges of humid montane forest and occasionally occurs in secondary forest.
 In elevation it ranges between 1000 and 2500 m.